takac/takac.github.com/_posts/2013-01-30-vim-grammar.md

 	d3w - delete forward for 3 words.

-Lets add this definition to our rule:
+Let's add this definition to our rule:

 	rule = [repetition] operator [repetition] motion